muskit/wack-format/README.md

 *`?` = tag is optional

 > [!IMPORTANT]
-> For compatibility reasons, the tags defined here are used **in addition to the original chart format's tags**.
+> For compatibility reasons, the tags defined here are used **in addition to the original** chart format's tags.